prampec/GsmAsync/README.md

 ## Working principals

 ### Command execution
-Fortunatelly the communication protocol of the GSM modules is very consistent.
+Fortunately the communication protocol of the GSM modules is very consistent.
 You will issue an *AT* command to the module, where it will respond with an answer.
 And the sentence always finished with *OK* on success.

 You put your commands to the command-queue provided by GsmAsync, and the commands will be executed automatically one after an other.
 The next command will be sent when got *OK* answer for the previous one.
 If no answer arrives within a time period\*, the command will be resent.
 The sending will be retried for some times\*\* but finally a *timeout* event will be generated if the GSM module is not responding.